Promo code SPRING2022 will be automatically applied at checkout!

 Many states accept the CNS credential or exam for licensure purposes.
 To qualify for the credential, applicants must have at least a master’s degree, complete 1,000 hours of supervised experience, and pass an exam.

-To obtain a CNS, you may also be a licensed professional with an MD, DO, DDS, DPM, OD, DC, Pharm.D, DPT, or Doctor of Nursing degree and have 50 hours of continuing education hours in nutrition as well as passing the exam.
+To obtain a CNS, you may also be a licensed professional with an MD, DO, DDS, DPM, OD, DC, Pharm.D, DPT, or Doctor of Nursing degree and have 50 hours of continuing education in nutrition, as well as passing the exam.

 To maintain the CNS credential, these nutritionists must also complete continuing education credits within a designated number of years.